digital-asset/ex-bond-issuance/README.md

 1. Log in as any **bank (Bank1, Bank2, Bank3)**.
 2. Select the **Ongoing Auctions** tab.

-    Observse that the auction is now active.
+    Observe that the auction is now active.

 ### Bidding and Finalizing Auction